-Each week Ann Arbor with Kids is profiling a different playground in the Ann Arbor area including Ann Arbor, Saline, Ypsilanti, Dexter, etc. Today we are profiling Pilgrim Park in Ann Arbor.
+Each week Ann Arbor with Kids is profiling a different playground in the Ann Arbor area including Ann Arbor, Saline, Ypsilanti, Dexter, etc. Today we are profiling Pilgrim Park part of the Ann Arbor system.

 Ann Arbor’s Pilgrim Park

 Pilgrim Park – Playground Features

 Playground Best for: Kids Under 5, Kids 5-8

 Slides: 3, Straight Slide, Curved Slide

 Natural Play: No

 Swings: 2 traditional swings, 2 baby swings, 0 parent/baby swings, 0 adaptive swings, 0 tire swings